harry-clarke/romanian-grammar/Themes/animals.md

 * turmă de elefanți (elephant herd)
 * turmă de vaci (cattle herd)

-For birds one would usually use the word *stol*.
+For birds, one would usually use the word *stol*.

 * stol de ciori (murder of crows)
 * stol de porumbei (flock of pigeons)